Tobias Westmeier’s Website

 Top-left: Blotched Dusky Blue (Candalides acasta).
 Top-right: Copper Dusky Blue (Candalides cyprotus).
 Bottom-left: Rayed Blue (Candalides heathi).
 Bottom-right: Fringed Heath Blue (Neolucia agricola occidens).

 A real treasure of remnant native bushland in Perth is the Turquoise Jewel (Hypochrysops halyaetus).
 This spectacular butterfly is endemic to Western Australia, and Perth marks the southern limit of its geographic range.
-Turquoise Jewels display spectacular iridescent colours on the upperside of the wings, while the bright orange underside is covered with a characteristic pattern of iridescent silvery patches.
+Turquoise Jewels display spectacular iridescent colours on the upperside of the wings, while the bright orange underside is covered in a characteristic pattern of iridescent silvery patches.

 Turquoise Jewel (Hypochrysops halyaetus) Turquoise Jewel (Hypochrysops halyaetus) Turquoise Jewel (Hypochrysops halyaetus)